 Prefixed to a word beginning with e, re- is separated by a hyphen, as re-establish, re-estate, re-edify, etc. ; or else the second e has a dieresis over it: as, reëstablish, reëmbark, etc. The hyphen is also sometimes used to bring out emphatically the sense of repetition or iteration : as, sung and re-sung.
 The dieresis is not used over other vowels than e when re is prefixed : thus, reinforce, reunite, reabolish.
 [Century Dictionary, 1895]

 c.
-1400, "to put a cap on," from cap (n.); meaning "cover as with a cap" is from c.
+1400, "to put a cap on," from cap (n.); the meaning "cover as with a cap" is from c.
 1600.
-Figurative sense of "complete, consummate, bring to a climax" is from 1580s; that of "go one better, outdo, excel" is by 1821.
+The figurative sense of "complete, consummate, bring to a climax" is from 1580s; that of "go one better, outdo, excel" is by 1821.
 Related: Capped; capping.
 To cap verses (1610s) was "to quote alternately verses each beginning with the same letter with which the last ended."

 The capping of Latin verses is a common game in classical schools.
 No verse may be used twice, and no hesitation or delay is permitted; so that a moderate proficiency in the game supposes several thousand verses arranged in the memory alphabetically.
 [Century Dictionary, 1895]

-"repeat the principal things mentioned in a preceding discourse," 1560s, back-formation from recapitulation (q.v.) and also from Late Latin recapitulatus, past participle of recapitulare.
+"repeat the principal things mentioned in a preceding discourse," 1560s, back-formation from recapitulation (q.v.) and also from Late Latin recapitulatus, past participle of recapitulare "go over the main points of a thing again," literally "restate by heads or chapters."
 Related: Recapitulated; recapitulating; recapitulative.
 As an adjective, Faulkner uses recapitulant.

 Recapitulate is a precise word, applying to the formal or exact naming of points that have been with some exactness named before : as, it is often well after an extended argument, to recapitulate the heads.
 In this it differs from repeat, recite, rehearse, which are freer in their use.
 To reiterate is to say a thing a second time or oftener.
 [Century Dictionary]